urnotsimoneqi/BankingSoftware/README.md

 - Implement sharing to social platform
 - Hide the create button when user already has a group goal in progress
 - Add animation when put money to the goal
+- Log in/Log out
+- Show prompt dialog when achieved the goal

 ### To Do
 - Inviting friends